Shopify/polaris/polaris.shopify.com/content/components/empty-state/index.md

     description: Use to provide additional but non-critical context for a new product or feature.
 Can also be used to include a subdued call to action for secondary or tertiary actions.
   - fileName: empty-state-with-full-width-layout.tsx
     title: With full width layout
 ---

-# Empty state

-Empty states are used when a list, table, or chart has no items or data to show.
-This is an opportunity to provide explanation or guidance to help merchants progress.
-The empty state component is intended for use when a full page in the admin is empty, and not for individual elements or areas in the interface.

----

 ## Best practices